-Postcommodity is a collective of American Indian artists from different backgrounds and mediums, combining to create giant musical instrument installations, video, sound and sculpture.
-Their Repellent Fence installation floated Scare-Eye bird-repellent balloons over the border between Arizona and Sonora, another example of Geo-Fauvism, art of the wild.
+Postcommodity is a collective of Indigenous artists from different backgrounds and mediums, combining to create musical instrument installations, video, sound and sculpture.
+Their Repellent Fence land art installation floated Scare-Eye bird-repellent balloons over the border between Arizona and Sonora, another example of Geo-Fauvism, art of the wild.

 By Postcommodity, Published in Art 21 Magazine